Skip to content

 Charlotte’s Open-System Dilemma: Can Light Rail Feel Safe Without Turnstiles?

-Jack Beckett2 weeks ago2 weeks ago012 mins
+Jack Beckett2 months ago1 month ago012 mins

 Charlotte built its light rail as an open system.
 After a fatal stabbing, Council pressed CATS on safety without turnstiles.
 The plan: transit policing, fare checks, cameras, and visible upgrades.